-For only $20.00 per item, you can bring your item(s) in to our Antique Mall located at 3130 E. Grant Road and we will give you our opinion of value based on our 20 + years experience in the antique/appraisal business.
+For only $20.00 per item / $25.00 per item for artwork, you can bring your item(s) in to our Antique Mall located at 3130 E. Grant Road and we will give you our opinion of value based on our 25 + years experience in the antique/appraisal business.
 This service is only a verbal conveyance of our opinion and may or may not include on-the-spot internet research or research of our subscription internet data bases.
 Please note that if we are busy with other retail customers upon your arrival, we will give you our attention as soon as possible.

 Residential Downsizing Consultation

 More often these days, people are downsizing and want to know how to sell valuable items, but do not know how or where to liquidate them or what they are worth.
 During the consultation, personal recommendations are made for the best venue to sell each item or group of items.
 This information and guidance comes from Dwight and Christy's many years of experience helping other clients.

 Even experienced estate sale organizers may not always recognize the importance or significance of some of the items they are pricing.
 American Heirloom Appraisers can perform a "double check" through examining your items and identifying those which may be of higher caliber or more saleable than originally considered.
 In addition, American Heirloom Appraisers L.L.C. can help you with estates, collections, or prepare for tag sales.

 Our fees are based on a competetive hourly rate:

 Payment for on-site time is due upon completion of the inspection.
 Remaining fees are due before delivery of the completed appraisal report.
 Fees for verbal approximations of value and consulatations are due upon completion of the inspection.

 $20.00 per item for walk-in verbal approximation of value ($25.00 per item for artwork).

 One hour minimum charge for on-site Verbal Approximations of Value services and consultation services.